Waveplate-Based Transformation to Multiple Arbitrary Polarization States under a Common Rigid Rotation: Conclusion

 \section{Conclusion}

-In this study, we developed a generalized mathematical framework for transforming arbitrary SoPs into any desired target states.
+In this study, a generalized mathematical framework was developed for transforming a pair of polarization states into an arbitrary target pair through rigid rotation.
+The method naturally extends to multiple polarization states by selecting any non-collinear initial and target pairs from the set, provided a common rigid-body rotation exists.
 This approach, applicable to advanced photonic technologies such as quantum communication, optical sensing, and photonic signal processing, offers a robust solution for precise and adaptable polarization control.
-Future work could explore integrating this framework into automated systems for practical applications.
+Unlike conventional methods restricted to linear SoPs, our framework enables direct and efficient transformations between arbitrary polarization states, significantly enhancing the flexibility and accuracy of polarization manipulation.
+By overcoming the limitations of existing approaches, this method provides a key stepping stone toward improved performance in real-world applications.
+Future research will extend this framework beyond the single shared-rotation setting, addressing non-unitary channels and independent multi-pair transformations to further broaden its applicability to complex photonic platforms.